 Nearly simultaneous with the opening of his architectural office in 1912, Anson Tennant began another enterprise which developed in tandem with his practice.
 And though it was peripheral to his professional life, it also affords us some insight to his creativity.
-In the spirit of Pierluigi Serraino’s recent book The Creative Architect: Inside the Great Midcentury Personality Study, this enterprise of young Tennant serves a similar purpose.
+In the spirit of Pierluigi Serriano’s recent book The Creative Architect: Inside the Great Midcentury Personality Study, this enterprise of young Tennant serves a similar purpose.

-In 2012, Anson, his mother and three sisters traveled East to spend the summer with their great-aunt Hester at her rented beach house in Mantaloking, New Jersey.
-[For those not familiar with the Tennant family history, Gaudeamus Tennant, the founder of the feast, had settled in Camden New Jersey, coming from the British Channel Islands.
+In 1912, Anson, his mother and three sisters traveled East to spend the summer with their great-aunt Hester at her rented beach house in Mantoloking, New Jersey.
+[For those not familiar with the Tennant family history, Gaudeamus Tennant, the founder of the feast, had settled in Camden New Jersey, from his former home in the British Channel Islands.
 Of his three boys Pliny, Virgil, and Horace, two went west with manifest destiny and founded the townsite of Agincourt, from whence this story begins.
 But I digress.]
 As a High Church Episcopalian, Aunt Hester herded them each Sunday to the nearby summer chapel of St Simon’s-by-the-Sea, where Anson doodled on the back of a program his analysis of the church’s design.
 Back home, Tennant crafted a set of children’s building blocks based on this analysis.
 Playing with them one afternoon at Adam’s Restaurant, several friends asked about the blocks and wondered if they might buy sets as Christmas gifts.
 From such simple seeds an enterprise was born: The Tennant Manufacturing Co.™